TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/bsl/bsl_i2c_flash_interface/README.md

 This example can be used to customize the I2C interface implementation.

 NOTE:
+---
-While creating Custom Flash plugin make sure that, Flash region in which the Flash plugin resides and Non-main Flash memory are Static write protected in the BCR configuration.
-Otherwise there are chances for device to get locked during the Bootloading process.
+* While creating Custom Flash plugin make sure that, Flash region in which the Flash plugin resides and Non-main Flash memory are Static write protected in the BCR configuration.

-NOTE:
+* Otherwise there are chances for device to get locked during the Bootloading process.
-This BSL example uses a provided ti_msp_dl_config.h file that is not generated by SysConfig, and it's recommended to use this provided file.
-If it's necessary to generate Driverlib configuration files (ti_msp_dl_config.h/c), copy the content of the generated ti_msp_dl_config.h file into the provided version.
+* This BSL example uses a provided ti_msp_dl_config.h file that is not generated by SysConfig, and it's recommended to use this provided file.
+* If it's necessary to generate Driverlib configuration files (ti_msp_dl_config.h/c), copy the content of the generated ti_msp_dl_config.h file into the provided version.

+* The following SRAM memory are marked as reserved for the ROM BSL execution
+    * 0x20000000 to 0x20000160
+    * 0x20007EE0 to 0x20007FFF
+* The Plugin used for SRAM is allotted from 0x20000160

+TIPS:
+---
+* If SRAM size for plugin(0xFF) configured in Non main is not sufficient, users can consume required space at the end of first Buffer in SRAM, but this will impact the maximum BSL packet size.
+  The plugin SRAM size in BSL user config can be updated to 0 and free that space for buffers.

 ## Peripherals & Pin Assignments